EverettNC/Inferno/PERCENTAGE_CORRECTIONS_COMPLETE.md

 ## **KEY MESSAGING IMPROVEMENTS:**

 ### **Before:**
-- "This is LIVE TECHNOLOGY serving real users"
+- "This is LIVE OPERATIONAL TECHNOLOGY"
 - "98.6% operational, ready for millions"
 - "94% accuracy in AAC symbol recognition"